gayi3rajesh/Sales-Dashboard/README.md

 •	Top Cities by Profit: Identifies the most profitable cities.
 # Tools Used
 •	Power BI for data visualization and dashboard creation.
-•	SQL for data extraction and transformation (if applicable).

 •	Excel/CSV as the source file for data.